Boelwerf: History

-The Boelwerf was founded in 1829 by Bernard Boel (1798-1872), who had worked as a carpenter at the Antwerpen South shipyards.
+The Boelwerf was founded in 1829 by Bernard Boel (1798–1872), who had worked as a carpenter at the Antwerpen South shipyards.
 He was succeeded by his son Jozef Boel.
 During the first fifty years of its existence, the shipyard built wooden ships and employed a limited number of workers.
 The company built only one ship a year, mainly tjalks.
 Starting from 1900, the number of ships built, and with it the number of employees, grew steadily.

 After World War II, J. Boel & Zonen flourished after breaking through internationally.
 At the company's 150th birthday, the Zaat, as the shipyard was known in the local dialect, counted 3,000 employees.
 A considerable part of them were locals from Temse.
-The anniversary coincided with the construction of a 57,000 m³ LPG carrier with the symbolic construction number 1500: the Petrogas II.
+The anniversary coincided with the construction of the 57000 m3 LPG carrier Petrogas II, given the symbolic construction number 1500.

 During the same period, the Boelwerf's trade union delegation became a model of strijdsyndicalisme ("battle unionism") in Belgium.
 The leaders of this delegation, Jan Cap (ACV) and Karel Heirbaut (ABVV) often got national attention for their actions.

 On 19 December 1980, J. Boel & Zonen underwent a series of demergers.
 Several holding and shipping companies, such as the Almabo holding and its gas carrier division Exmar, were sliced off, leaving only the actual shipyard, now called Boelwerf.
 After Cockerill Yards, a shipyard in Hoboken, across the river Scheldt, had gone bankrupt, the Boelwerf acquired Cockerill's shipyard.
 Following this merger, the company employed 3,500 workers in two large shipyards.